Dutch Apple Pie

 - 3 Tablespoons milk

-- 6 Tablespoons coffee cream (can substitute Pet evaporated milk or half-and-half)
+- 6 Tablespoons coffee cream (can substitute whipping cream)

 Place cubed apples in pie shell and spread evenly.
 Sprinkle nutmeg over apples.

 Pour evenly over all apples.
-Bake in a 375° F oven for 1 to 1 ¼ hours.
-Serve warm.
+Bake in a 375° F oven for 1 hour.
+Allow to cool 15 minutes or overnight before serving.

 - 2 unbaked Flaky Pie Crusts